Skip to main content Skip to local navigation

 An article written by three York University community members that examines the University’s successful social procurement program was selected by the Coalition of Urban & Metropolitan Universities – a leading international organization – to be published in the latest issue of its journal, Metropolitan Universities.

-Titled “Intersecting Assets: How Successful Community Engagement Built a Leading Social Procurement Program at York University,” the article was written by Brent Brodie, senior procurement analyst and project lead from Strategic Procurement Services; Shawna Teper, chief of government and community relations and protocol; Lorna Schwartzentruber, associate director of access, programs and community engagement; and Byron Gray, manager of the Community Engagement Centre.
+Titled “Intersecting Assets: How Successful Community Engagement Built a Leading Social Procurement Program at York University,” the article was written by Brent Brodie, senior procurement analyst and project lead from Strategic Procurement Services; Shawna Teper, director of community and government relations; Lorna Schwartzentruber, associate director of access, programs and community engagement; and Byron Gray, manager of the Community Engagement Centre.

 Using the formation and development of York’s social procurement program as test case, the article – available for all to read – lays out the journey and outcomes of this initiative.